-Ryan played with the Blue Jays for five seasons.
+Ryan with the Blue Jays for 5 seasons.
 He played 448 games for us, hitting .228/.275/.335.
 But, he wasn’t a Jay for his bat.
-It was his glove that got him to and kept him on the majors.
+It was his glove that got him to, and kept him on the team.

 Let’s share some of his highlight plays.

 We could do this all day, but let’s do just one more:

 This is my favorite Ryan Goins’ moment, right after Jose Bautista’s home run in game five.

 Ryan was a free agent after the 2017 start and signed with the Royals.
 He played 41 games for them and was released, then signed with the Phillies, but he didn’t play for the major league team.
 This winter he signed with the White Sox.